Closed-circuit television camera

-A closed-circuit television camera is a type of surveillance camera that transmits video signals to a specific set of or video recording devices, rather than broadcasting the video over public airwaves.
+A closed-circuit television camera (CCTV camera) is a type of surveillance camera that transmits video signals to a specific set of video recording devices, rather than broadcasting the video over public airwaves.
 The term "closed-circuit television" indicates that the video feed is only accessible to a limited number of people or devices with authorized access.
 Cameras can be either analog or digital.
 Walter Bruch was the inventor of the CCTV camera.